I've read my share of romance author bios; I’m well aware that you expect to learn:

 Most importantly, you expect to know about my pet or pets, including name and breed.

-I don't want to disappoint, so (1) Virginia, (2) widowed; he broke my heart and died way too early, (3) 21, male, in college, a hell of a good kid, (4) reading, knitting (duh; would Miss America NOT answer “World peace, Stan!”?), (5) Selma the cat.
+I don't want to disappoint, so (1) Virginia, (2) widowed; he broke my heart and died way too early, (3) 22, male, just out of college, a hell of a good kid, (4) reading, knitting (duh; would Miss America NOT answer “World peace, Stan!”?), (5) Selma the cat.

 More to the point – I have a total God Complex.
 It is my chief delight to plot and write a world in which I can make people act exactly as I want them to act (even if they occasionally astonish me).